heiDOCS Funding Scheme

 The "Graduation Support" provides the faculty's doctoral students with financial support to complete their doctoral degree after their existing funding has expired, provided that the delay is scientifically/academically justified.
 The "Family Support" also provides financial support for the completion of the PhD, but in this case it is aimed at candidates who have become parents during the course of their doctoral studies (the cut-off date is the date of acceptance as a doctoral student at the Faculty of Mathematics and Computer Science) and when this has led to an interruption or reduction in working hours on the PhD.
 Funding is granted for a maximum period of 6 months (Graduation Support) or a maximum of 12 months (Family Support) for an amount of 1200€/month.
 Applications must be submitted to the Graduate Academy by January 10, April 10, July 10, and October 10.
 The grant can be initiated at the earliest just under 1 month up to a maximum of 6 months after the respective cut-off dates.

-Once a year, the Faculty of Mathematics and Computer Science awards two prizes in recognition of the best doctorates completed in that year, one in each of the two fields of Mathematics and Computer Science.
+Once a year, the Faculty of Mathematics and Computer Science awards two prizes in recognition of the best doctoral thesis completed in that year, one in each of the two fields of Mathematics and Computer Science.

 The awards are entitled: